Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Acknowledgment

 We would like to thank all research groups that participated in the challenge.
 We thank the scientific advisors that gave feedback during challenge organization.
-We thank the judges for the contribution of their clinical expertise and time.
+We thank Girish M. Fatterpekar, Nael Kambiz, Amy L. Kotsenas, Christie Mary Lincoln, Joseph Mettenburg, and Max Wintermark for judging the submissions and the contribution of their clinical expertise and time.
 We would also like to thank Tullie Murrell, Mark Tygert, and C. Lawrence Zitnick for many valuable contributions to the launch and execution of this challenge.
 We give special thanks to Philips North America and their clinical partner sites for the data they contributed for use as part of the Transfer track.
-We acknowledge grant support from the NIH under awards R01EB024532, P41EB017183, and R21EB027241.
+The NYU authors thank NIH grants P41EB017183, R01EB024532, and R21EB027241 for financial support.
+The ResoNNance team's submission was conducted under the STAIRS project under the TKI-PPP program.
+The ResoNNance collaboration project is co-funded by the PPP Allowance made available by Health Holland, Top Sector Life Sciences \& Health, to stimulate public-private partnerships.